-For kids with learning and attention issues, the idea of neurodiversity has real benefits.
+For kids with learning and thinking differences, the idea of neurodiversity has real benefits.
 It can help kids (and their parents) frame their challenges as differences, rather than as deficits.
-It can also shed light on instructional approaches that might help to highlight particular strengths kids have.
-One such approach is Universal Design for Learning (UDL).
+It can also shed light on instructional approaches that might help to highlight particular

 Learn more about neurodiversity and what it can mean for your child.

-These findings can explain the source of difficulty for many kids with learning and attention issues.
+These findings can explain the source of difficulty for many kids with learning and thinking differences.
 But the neurodiversity view is that brain differences are normal.
 And kids who have them are as mainstream as those who don’t have them.

 Judy Singer came up with the term neurodiversity in the late 1990s.
 Singer, a sociologist on the autism spectrum, rejected the idea that people with autism were disabled.